swsnr/turnon/README.md

 # Turn On

-Turn on devices in your local network on GNOME:
+Turn on devices in your network on GNOME:

 ![The empty greeting page with the application icon and a button to add a new device](./screenshots/start-page.png)